Kellie Armstead Didigu, MPA

 Kellie has a genuine love for youth and the gift of encouraging and empowering people.
 She knows first-hand the transformative power of knowledge to one’s confidence and esteem.
 In high school, Kellie’s first job was as a summer school teacher to middle school students.
 She was so successful in the position, the high school she attended offered her a scholarship if she majored in Education and committed to teaching at the high school.
 However, Kellie had other aspirations, but she remained committed to volunteering with youth.
 Throughout the years, Kellie has volunteered with the Jwanzaa Youth Partnership (instructor), Maya Angelou Public Charter School (tutor), and River East Emerging Leaders (volunteer coordinator).
 These diverse experiences has prepared Kellie in her capacity as Administrative Director of the Camp.

-Born and raised in Ohio, Kellie, her husband and son are proud Ward 8 residents.
-She is a graduate of Ohio University with a Bachelor of Science in Broadcast Journalism, and holds a Master in Public Administration from Northern Illinois University.
-She serves as a public information officer for a District of Columbia Government agency.
+Born and raised in Ohio, Kellie is a graduate of Ohio University with a Bachelor of Science in Broadcast Journalism, and holds a Master in Public Administration from Northern Illinois University.
+She is also an avid supporter of arts and culture in the DMV area.

 Bernard Suber, Assoc.
 AIA, NOMA, LEED AP